 Surrounding some type-I chondrules is a silica-rich outer rim composed of tridymite and cristobalite, along with low- and high-Ca pyroxene, as well as a REE-enriched, Ca-rich glass.
 These rims were formed as a result of condensation of 16O-poor silica-rich material, which was followed by a transient heating event that resulted in the crystallization of the rim phases observed (Kakazu et al., 2008).
 These rims are homogeneously enriched in S compared to similar rims in CR chondrites, indicative of a lower-temperature pre-accretion history than that which was experienced by other CR chondrites.
 All of these successive phases constituting the chondrules, from core to outer rim, are thought to have condensed from a single, fractionated, cooling nebular reservoir.

-Despite the many similarities of Sah 00182 to the CR chondrites, its plot on an oxygen 3-isotope diagram in comparison to carbonaceous chondrite groups, it plots close to the CCAM line in the CV fieldbetween Coolidge and HaH 073 (Smith et al., 2004).
+Despite the many similarities of Sah 00182 to the CR chondrites, on an oxygen 3-isotope diagram it plots close to the CCAM line in the CV fieldbetween Coolidge and HaH 073 (Smith et al., 2004).
 According to another analysis, the O-isotopic plot is near the CO field and above the CV field (Huber et al., 2006).
-Still, other characteristics are quite different from those of CV chondrites: 1) the abundance of refractory inclusions in Sah 00182 is 1.1 vol% compared to 6.111.5 vol% in CV chondrites; 2) the chondrule abundance in Sah 00182 is 64.9 vol% compared to 33.052.5 vol% in CV chondrites; 3) the matrix in Sah 00182 constitutes only 27.6 vol% compared to 34.551.3 vol% in CV chondrites.
+On the other hand, some characteristics are quite different from those of CV chondrites: 1) the abundance of refractory inclusions in Sah 00182 is 1.1 vol% compared to 6.111.5 vol% in CV chondrites; 2) the chondrule abundance in Sah 00182 is 64.9 vol% compared to 33.052.5 vol% in CV chondrites; 3) the matrix in Sah 00182 constitutes only 27.6 vol% compared to 34.551.3 vol% in CV chondrites.
 In addition, many bulk rock elemental ratios are significantly different when compared to the CV chondrites, and some ratios are more similar to the CM or CO chondrites.
 Moreover, volatile lithophiles in Sah 00182 are significantly lower than in CR chondrites, while other elemental abundances are either lower or higher, inconsistent with a CR classification (Choe et al., 2010).
-Another distinction between Sah 00182 and both the CR and CV chondrites is the high abundance of sulfides in the former.
+Another distinction between Sah 00182 and both the CR and CV chondrites is its high abundance of sulfides.